lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. Enqueue vehicles up to batch limit for inference starting where left off at "numVehiclesInferred":
+3. Vehicles are enqueued up to batch limit for inference starting where left off at "numVehiclesInferred":

 ```Cpp
 					// enqueue input batch